 Now there are 2 ways on how to implement those Certificates.
-It depends on which Browser you use.
+It depends on which browser you use.

 For Chrome, we need to Import both Certificates to the Windows Certificate Root, for Firefox we need to Import the Root-CA only directly into Firefox.
-I just hope and assume that no one of my readers are using the abomination that is Internet Explorer or even Edge.
+I just hope and assume that no one of my readers is using the abomination that is Internet Explorer or even Edge.

-Lets start with Chrome.
+Let us start with Chrome.

 Step 3 - Google Chrome